1,000 Cranes for Cecily

 In August 2021, when the US pulled out of Afghanistan, I felt a deep sense of loss for people I did not know and a land I had never visited.
 When I heard that my city would become the home to hundreds of Afghan refugees, I offered to temporarily host one Afghan family.
 Late in the evening of November 1st, 2021, twelve weary and frightened people arrived at my house.
 To welcome them, I cooked a huge meal of Afghan rice with Halal lamb, naan, and warm tea.
 As we sat down for our first meal together, my life would forever be changed by this beautiful family.
 Over the course of the month that we lived together, I learned their stories.
 We laughed and cried together.
 I felt the pain of their unbearable loss of home and purpose, and for some of the adult children, the pain of the separation from their spouses and small children, who were still in Afghanistan, living in hiding.
 My life was so much richer for having shared their stories with them and I have been blessed with the honor of their love and trust.

 Their stories are stories that need to be documented and shared.
 They are the living history of our city and country and I am afraid that one day we will look back on this time and forget these stories.
 They will become watered down.
 And this slice of human history will be lost.

-I will work closely with a local refugee agency to identify families who represent a diverse spectrum of the Afghan refugees in Worcester.
-I will spend one day with each of the families, capturing their stories, as well as some of their cultures and traditions.
-Using an interpreter from the Afghan community, I will dig into their journeys to the US, as well as their lives before coming to the US.
-We will discuss their hopes and dreams and fears.
-We will dig into their struggles, while also capturing moments of joy.
-As with any documentary style filming, we will go in with a plan, but maintain an open mind to enter a conversation that will capture their truth.
+I worked closely with WARM, a local refugee agency, to identify families who represent a diverse spectrum of the Afghan refugees in Worcester.
+My team spent one day with each of the families, capturing their stories, as well as some of their cultures and traditions.
+Using an interpreter from the Afghan community, we learned about their journeys to the US, as well as their lives before coming to the US.
+We discussed their hopes and dreams, their struggles and fears.

 Jennifer Potts, Producer & Director